zackhanni/soundslikesoma/_services/01-recording-studios.md

 If you want the best Sounds Like Soma has to offer, Studio A has what you need.

-No matter if you are a full band, solo artist, need instrumentals produced for you, Studio A is ready for your most important projects.
+No matter if you are a full band, solo artist, or need instrumentals produced for you, Studio A is ready for your most important projects.
 Come and see why we're called one of the best music studios in Philly

 **We require deposits up front in order to reserve all studio spaces**